rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Module 2 Errata.md

 Pass@word!<br>

 Task 2: Bulk addition of users using PowerShell<br>
-Step 2: After running Install-Module AzureAD run Import-Module AzureAD to import the module prior to use<br><br>
+Step 2: After running Install-Module AzureAD run Import-Module AzureAD to import the module prior to use<br>

 ### Exercise 4 - Bulk import of users